HomeDing/homeding.github.io/boards/d1mini.md

   that share the same form factor and connector pin assignments.
 ---

+The D1 mini format foe boards and shield was created by the [wemos.cc](https://www.wemos.cc/) company and is a good base for starting with DIY devices.

 There are many different mini boards available with differend ESP processors.

-They share the position of 2 connectors with 8 pins that are compatible to a certain degree.
+They all share the position of 2 connectors with 8 pins that are compatible to a certain degree.

 * 11 digital input/output pins
 * 1 analog input(3.2V max input)